- 1 General information about publication of research

 Use of other people’s material

 Research is based on existing knowledge, and it is therefore quite natural that scientific publications are based on other people’s material – such as other people’s publications, conference presentations, ideas and the like.
 There are rules for using other people’s material which are essential to know as a researcher.

 - Good citation practice and reproduction of artistic works etc.

 - Research collaborations (about the use of research data for “own” publications and research projects)

 Barriers to publishing

 Any confidentiality obligations should be respected when publishing research results.
-These may arise out of legislation, for example section 19 of the Danish Marketing Practices Act on the protection of trade secrets, or a result of concluded agreements such as non-disclosure agreements entered into as part of research collaborations.
+These may arise out of legislation, for example the Danish Trade Secrets Act, or a result of concluded agreements such as non-disclosure agreements entered into as part of research collaborations.